10 Incredible UNESCO World Heritage Sites in Italy You Must Visit

 6. Cinque Terre, Liguria

-Hugging the rugged Italian Riviera coastline, the enchanting region of Cinque Terre beckons travelers with its postcard-perfect villages and breathtaking views.
-A cascade of pastel-colored houses cling to cliffs, overlooking sparkling azure waters below.
+Hugging the rugged Italian Riviera coastline, the enchanting region of Cinque Terre beckons travellers with its postcard-perfect villages and breathtaking views.
+A cascade of pastel-coloured houses cling to cliffs, overlooking sparkling azure waters below.
 Each of the five villages which make up this Italian historical site, Monterosso al Mare, Vernazza, Corniglia, Manarola, and Riomaggiore, possesses its own unique charm, inviting exploration at every turn.
 It is the beauty of these linked towns that have them noted as a cultural landscape of extraordinary value by UNESCO.
 Hiking enthusiasts are treated to an unforgettable experience as they traverse the famous coastal trail, where sweeping panoramas appear with every step.
 With incredible seafood, crisp local wines, and sun-soaked idyllic pebbled beaches, Cinque Terre has it all.

 How to get there: The most convenient airport for Cinque Terre is Pisa, however, you can also fly to Florence.
-Most major airports in the USA offer flight options to both cities.

 7. The Dolomites

 With towering peaks, dramatic rock formations, and picturesque valleys, the Dolomites, a UNESCO World Heritage site in the Italian Alps, attract adventurers from all over the world.
-Hiking through vibrant alpine meadows, past clear lakes, and under snow-capped summits is a popular activity here in the summer (May to August), while skiing takes over in the winter and early spring (December to April).
+Hiking through vibrant alpine meadows, past clear lakes, and under snow-capped summits is a popular activity here in the summer (late June to mid September), while skiing takes over in the winter and early spring (December to April).
 The region is known for its charming mountain villages, rich in cultural heritage, where time seems to stand still, and traditions are celebrated with zest.
 But it isn’t just the exceptional beauty of the mountains that won the Dolomites a position as Italy’s UNESCO World Heritage site, they also hold significant scientific value as they provide insights into the Earth's geological history, including the formation of coral reefs and fossil records.
 Whether you are seeking outdoor thrills or peaceful moments in nature, a visit to the Dolomites is an unforgettable experience that showcases the beauty of these majestic mountains.

 How to get there: Fly into Venice, before transferring to your mountain retreat.
 We like to pair vacations in the Dolomites with a stay in Lake Garda or head on to Greece’s Peloponnese peninsula for active families.

 Located in idyllic Tuscany, Florence is one of Italy’s masterpieces.
 Proudly holding the title of an Italian UNESCO World Heritage site, this enchanting city is a testament to human achievement and artistic brilliance.
 Its streets, adorned with architectural wonders and historical treasures, paint a vivid picture of the Renaissance era.
-From the awe-inspiring Duomo to the iconic Ponte Vecchio and the world-renowned Uffizi Gallery, Florence encapsulates a legacy that shaped Western civilization.
+From the awe-inspiring Duomo to the iconic Ponte Vecchio and the world-renowned Uffizi Gallery, Florence encapsulates a legacy that shaped Western civilisation.
 Exploring its winding streets reveals palaces, museums, and churches adorned by legendary artists such as Michelangelo, Leonardo da Vinci, and Botticelli.
-Along the Arno River, soak up the city's vibrant culture and savor the flavors of Tuscan cuisine.
-Florence is an immersive journey into history, art, and gastronomy, and the romance and beauty of the city has captivated the imaginations of travelers from across the globe for centuries.
+Along the Arno River, soak up the city's vibrant culture and savour the flavours of Tuscan cuisine.
+Florence is an immersive journey into history, art, and gastronomy, and the romance and beauty of the city has captivated the imaginations of travellers from across the globe for centuries.
 Visit Florence in spring (March-May) or fall (September-November) to see it in its best light.

 9. Alberobello, Puglia

 As soon as you step foot into the whimsical fairytale land of Alberobello, this extraordinary village will have you charmed.
 Italy’s UNESCO World Heritage site in Puglia, with its iconic Trulli (traditional limestone dwellings with conical roofs), seems almost plucked from the pages of a storybook.
-Strolling through the narrow streets, you’ll be transported to another era, where time-honored traditions and authentic charm still thrive.
+Strolling through the narrow streets, you’ll be transported to another era, where time-honoured traditions and authentic charm still thrive.
 The Trulli, with their whitewashed walls and distinctive architectural style, are not just exquisite to look at but are an example of the ingenuity shown by its inhabitants.
 Their cone-shaped roofs were designed to collect rainwater and channel it into underground cisterns, providing a vital water source for the residents.
 While the thick stone walls provided excellent insulation, keeping the interiors cool in the summer and warm in the winter.